awsdocs/amazon-redshift-developer-guide/doc_source/r_TRUNC.md

 (1 row)
 ```

-Return the date portion from the result of the SYSDATE function \(which returns a time stamp\):
+Return the date portion from the result of the SYSDATE function \(which returns a timestamp\):

 ```
 select sysdate;